 If you’re a Los Angeles or Southern California homeowner and you need more space in your home, one option is buying a larger house.
-Alternatively, you can build an addition to your existing home in order to create more living space.
-A one or two-story addition is a good opportunity to increase your enjoyment of your home and add value to the house when you decide to sell it.
+Alternatively, you can build a home addition in order to create more living space.
+A one or two-story home addition is a good opportunity to increase your enjoyment of your home and add value to the property when you decide to sell it.

 Here at GreatBuildz, we speak with clients every day who are considering a home addition project.
 GreatBuildz is a free service that connects homeowners with reliable, pre-screened home addition contractors, then provides ongoing project support to ensure a stress-free experience.
 In this blog, we’ll share some ideas, costs, and tips about adding different types of additions to your home and finding the best contractors for your project.